The Walnut Tree Inn

-This was actually my second trek, I say trek as it’s an 80 mile round trip, out to the Walnut Tree, with the last being back in 2009 – and it hasn’t changed.
+This was actually my second trek, I say trek as it’s an 80 mile round trip out to the Walnut Tree, with the last being back in 2009 – and it hasn’t changed.
 Aside from the food, I love this restaurant purely for the ‘local’ feel that you get when you walk in.
-It has a warm and homely atmosphere, where you are made to feel truly welcome – note to self though don’t put your coat in the cloakroom *you will need it!
+It has a warm and homely atmosphere, where you are made to feel truly welcome.

-A tasty and meaty wood pigeon with pheasant boudin and king oyster mushroom kicked off the meal.
-Beautifully presented and while largely based on classic cooking there is a clear influence from the rest of the world as it was accompanied by a smooth, lightly spiced creamy curry sauce.
+A tasty and meaty wood pigeon with pheasant boudin and king oyster mushroom kicks off the meal.
+Beautifully presented and while largely based on classic cooking there is a clear influence from the rest of the world as it is accompanied by a smooth, lightly spiced creamy curry sauce.

-The main course of wild duck with pastilla and medjool dates was tender and the dates were soft and rich with a honey flavour, both perfectly cooked and a great marriage of ingredients.
-With generous portion sizes, it truly was food that managed to combine heartiness and finesse with culinary star quality.
+The main course of wild duck with pastilla and medjool dates is tender and the dates are soft and rich with a honey flavour, both are perfectly cooked and a great marriage of ingredients.
+With generous portion sizes, it truly is food that manages to combine heartiness and finesse with culinary star quality.

-However after two courses, I felt pretty full so opted for the ‘liquid’ dessert option in the form of an Espresso Martini!
+However after two courses, I feel pretty full so opt for the ‘liquid’ dessert option in the form of an Espresso Martini!
 Hands down if awards were being given out for the Best Espresso Martini of 2016, The Walnut Tree Inn would be a contender for the top spot!
-A short and sharp pick me up – it was indulgent, rich and creamy and the perfect end to a perfect meal.
+A short and sharp pick me up – it is indulgent, rich and creamy and the perfect end to a perfect meal.